 Read more about what to do if your landlord locks you out of your home.

-Can my utilities be shut off?
+Can my utilities be shut off for non-payment?

 The answer is maybe.
 As Ohio reopens, some utility shut-off moratoriums are ending.

 Electricity and Gas